OneCrazyCoder/MMOGamepadOverlay/README.md

     Triangle = Jump

     [Layer.MouseLook]
-    MouseLook = On
+    Mouse = Look
-    # If don't specify Layer name, assume mean remove self
+    # If don't specify Layer name, removes self
     R3 = Remove Layer
-With the above setup, R3 will act as a toggle button turning MouseLook mode on and off, and L2+Triangle will cause the character to jump (via Spacebar).
+With the above setup, L2+Triangle will cause the character to jump (via a ``Jump=`` Key Bind), and R3 will act as a toggle button turning MouseLook mode on and off (alternatively could have just assigned ``R3 = Toggle Layer MouseLook`` in [Scheme] instead, but in complex control schemes Toggle may not be sufficient).

 ### The "Auto" Button
 Each Layer also has a special 'virtual button' unique to it, that can be assigned commands like any real Gamepad button.
 This button is called "Auto".
 It is "pressed" whenever the Layer is added, and then "released" whenever the Layer is removed.
-This can be particularly useful to assign a button to simultaneously 'hold' a Layer while also holding a key, by having the Layer hold the key instead using its "Auto" button.
+This can be particularly useful to assign a button to simultaneously 'hold' a Layer while also holding a key, by having the Layer hold the key instead using its Auto button.

 For example, let's say you wanted to make pressing and holding Circle on a PS controller act the same as holding the left mouse button, but you also want to make it so while holding Circle, you could use your left thumb on the D-pad to move the cursor around to "drag" the mouse, even though normally the D-pad is used for character movement.
 You could accomplish this as follows: